joeytwiddle/cheatsheets/atop.md

     D – sort in order of disk activity
     N – sort in order of network activity
     A – sort in order of most active resource (auto mode)

+The `A` sorting is great for drawing attention to the current bottleneck.
+An `A` will appear next to the column which it has chosen.

+# Showing process info

+These keys change what data is displayed for each process:

+    g - generic (default)
+    c - full command line (helps to differentiate different instances of the same executable) m - memory
+    d - disk
+    n - network
+    s - scheduling
+    v - various
+    e - GPU usage

+# Showing other info

+Instead of processes, you can display:

+    u - accumulate process data by user u - accumulate process data by process name j - accumulate process data by docker container y - break process into individual threads
+    Y - sort the threads in y view

 # Sources